 Three — Don’t listen to others who are not vested in your success, this will only lead you to self-doubt.

-I ended up receiving two law degrees, a Bachelor’s of Laws and a Masters of Law and I started my law career with the largest law firm in the world.
+I ended up receiving two law degrees, a Bachelor’s of Laws and a Masters of Law, and started my law career and my very first attorney job with the largest law firm in the world.
 Not bad for a girl that was a slow learner.
-My very first attorney job was with the largest law firm in the world.
 I loved my time there because I wanted to learn and I learned from the best attorney minds.
 The honor of working for the best was a massive achievement for someone that had no help, no advice or mentors and for someone that became the first attorney in her family.

 I wanted to become an attorney and I became one.
 Knowing who you are is critical if you desire to own your place in the world.
 When we have our own sense of identity, we are better able to make decisions and navigate life with more ease.
 Learning about yourselves and developing a solid sense of identity can help you achieve your dreams towards success.